mathjax/MathJax-docs/web/configuration.rst

-For some objects, like input and output jax, document handlers, and math documents, the local copies of the configuration settings are stored in the :js:data:`options` property of those object, and you may be able to set the value there.
+For some objects, like input and output jax, document handlers, and math documents, the local copies of the configuration settings are stored in the :js:data:`options` property of those objects, and you may be able to set the value there.
 For example, :js:data:`MathJax.startup.output.options.scale` is the scaling value for the output, and you can set that at any time to affect any subsequent typeset calls.